osm-search/Nominatim/docs/admin/Faq.md

 If the reported rank is 26 or higher, you can also safely add `--index-noanalyse`.

-### When running the setup.php script I get a warning:
+### PHP "open_basedir restriction in effect" warnings

     `PHP Warning:  file_get_contents(): open_basedir restriction in effect.`

-You need to adjust the [open_basedir](http://www.php.net/manual/en/ini.core.php#ini.open-basedir) setting in your PHP configuration (php.ini file).
+You need to adjust the [open_basedir](http://www.php.net/manual/en/ini.core.php#ini.open-basedir) setting in your PHP configuration (`php.ini file`).
 By default this setting may look like this:

     open_basedir = /srv/http/:/home/:/tmp/:/usr/share/pear/